harumuki/dotnetthoughts.github.io/_posts/2017-10-10-how-to-handle-ajax-requests-in-razor-pages.md

 ---
 This post is about handling Ajax requests in ASP.NET Core Razor Pages.
 Razor Pages is a new feature of ASP.NET Core MVC that makes coding page-focused scenarios easier and more productive.

 I already posted a [blog post](https://dotnetthoughts.net/jquery-unobtrusive-ajax-helpers-in-aspnet-core/) about jQuery Unobtrusive Ajax Helpers in ASP.NET Core, which you can use it in Razor Pages as well.
 But most of those helpers are for POST / PUT requests, what if you want to load something in async way like cascading dropdown lists.
 So you might required to use jQuery ajax methods (`$.get` or `$.getJson`).
+OnGetCountries method returns list of countries.

 {% highlight Javascript %}
-$.getJSON("/Index?handler=Countries", function(data){
+$.getJSON("/Index/OnGetCountries", function(data){
     //Do something with result data
 });
 {% endhighlight %}